 T4 starts from the instant when the test system receives the ACK of the PDSCH corresponding to the last TTI containing DAPS handover command for source cell release sent to the UE.
 During T4, the UE shall accomplish the release actions within Dhandover2

 From start of T5, the UE shall stop sending periodical CSI report on Cell 1.

+The test sequence shall be carried out in RRC_CONNECTED for every test case.
+Unless otherwise stated, the downlink signal and noise are aligned to arrive in the UE Rx beam peak direction.